 Learning a language requires time, effort, and patience, which is all affected by the learning environment and situation.
 “How do you think children learn to talk?”
 This question is best explored by beginning to learn some of the foundational principles of language acquisition, as opposed to language learning, principles shaped primarily by Noam Chomsky and Stephen Krashen.

-This edWebinar will focus on the basics of second language acquisition, exploring the theories of Chomsky and Krashen, including learner differences and development.
-We’ll also dive into exploring sheltered instruction, and share actionable strategies for building language, promoting interaction, and stimulating higher-order thinking.
-This will allow educators to better support their young English language learners’ development of language.
-This edWebinar will be of interest to preK-3 teachers and librarians.
-There will be time to get your questions answered at the end of the presentation.
+This edWebinar focuses on the basics of second language acquisition, exploring the theories of Chomsky and Krashen, including learner differences and development.
+Also dive into exploring sheltered instruction, and share actionable strategies for building language, promoting interaction, and stimulating higher-order thinking.
+This allows educators to better support their young English language learners’ development of language.
+This recorded edWebinar will be of interest to preK-3 teachers and librarians.

 About the Presenter